tmieno2/Drought-Production-Risk-Aquifer/README.md

 + **Reproduce from step 2 on**: Run the codes starting from line 47.
 + **Reproduce from step 3 on**: Run the codes starting from line 53.

 Please note that our team utilizes Rmarkdown (.rmd) files for coding.
-The master.rmd initially converts the Rmarkdown files into R files using `knitr::purl()`, and subsequently `source()` them.
+The master.rmd initially converts the Rmarkdown files into R files using `knitr::purl()`, and subsequently `source()` them for reproduction.
 If you wish to work on a particular process, refer to the corresponding Rmarkdown file rather than the associated R file.
 This is because the latter is not as well-organized since `knitr::purl()` strips all the section headers and non-R texts.